Last updated on April 3rd, 2020 at 12:48 am

 If you’re already a guitarist, it can be easiest to transition with a baritone ukulele.

 Ukulele String Types

 There are a lot of different types of strings to choose from, each producing a different type of sound and tone.

 The most commonly used types of strings are Nylon.
 There are so many different types of nylon strings that result in different sounds.
 Keep this in mind as the sound of nylon ukulele strings can vary from brand to brand.

 Nylon strings stretch over time, meaning you might be finding yourself tuning your ukulele more often.
 Certain temperatures cause the strings to stretch more but they won’t be affected by humidity.

 Fluorocarbon strings are made of polymer and were originally developed for use in fishing lines.
 They offer a slightly brighter sound and are less affected by temperature changes.

 Titanium ukulele strings offer more strength, durability, and a slightly brighter tone than nylon.
-This is all thanks to the monofilament material that these type of strings are made of.
+This is all thanks to the monofilament material that these types of strings are made of.
 They project more sound at a higher level volume.

-These type of strings have a nylon core that is wrapped with a polymer winding material.
+These types of strings have a nylon core that is wrapped with a polymer winding material.
 They are usually used with tenor and baritone ukulele as the two lower strings.
 Keep in mind that these strings are prone to producing finger squeaks as you slide from fret to fret.